aflyax/aflyax.github.io/_posts/2015-1-21-layers-gadfly.md

 p
 ```

-The commented-out part will save the image in an SVG format.
+The commented-out part will save the image in an SVG format (feel free to interact with the Gadfly image below).

 <object type="image/svg+xml" data="images\sin-cos.svg"></object>